falitroke/dynamic-quote-generator/README.md

 ## Live Demo

-You can view the live demo of this project on Netlify: [Dynamic Quote Generator](https://your-netlify-link.netlify.app)
+You can view the live demo of this project on Vercel: [Dynamic Quote Generator](https://dynamic-quote-generator.vercel.app)

 ## Getting Started